-Cassandra Brandes is a second year Ph.D. student in clinical psychology, and she is primarily interested in how biological factors, including endocrine function, and personality characteristics, such as neuroticism, are related to the development of internalizing disorders.
+Cassandra Brandes is a third year Ph.D. student in clinical psychology, and she is primarily interested in how biological factors, including endocrine function, and personality characteristics, such as neuroticism, are related to the development of internalizing disorders.
 Before coming to Northwestern, she completed her B.S. at the University of Oregon, where she also worked as a lab manager for two years following graduation.
 Outside of research, she can be found cooking, biking, and frequenting local comedy/music venues.

 Kathleen Reardon is a graduate student in the clinical psychology doctoral program.
 She graduated from the University of Pittsburgh in 2010 with a B.S. in psychology.
 After graduation, she worked as a research assistant for the Pitt Parents and Children Laboratory.
 Her interests include studying the development of antisocial behaviors and severe conduct problems from a developmental psychopathology perspective.
 When she’s not working, she loves spending time with her dog Tilly, and cooking or trying new restaurants!

 Allison Shields is a doctoral student in the clinical psychology program.
 She graduated with a B.A. in psychology from Rice University in 2015, where she also spent two years as a post-bac research assistant in a psychoneuroendocrinology lab.
 Her research interests involve multi-method assessment of child personality and psychopathology.
 She is interested in incorporating biological, physiological, behavioral, and informant report measures, as well as analyzing the construct validity of these approaches as they relate to dimensional models of personality and psychopathology.
 In her free time, she enjoys running along Lake Michigan, baking, and exploring Chicago’s art museums.